coolbho3k/manuf/README.md

 The latest version of the manuf database can be found in the [Wireshark git repository](https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob_plain;f=manuf).
-The database there is updated about once a week.
+The database there is updated about once a week, so you may want to grab the latest version to use.